Teleprompter Tips & Tricks

 At some point, most executives and public figures need to give a speech from a teleprompter.
 If you haven’t already had the experience, it’s possible your day is coming.

-Prompters have great advantages—they allow you to look out at the audience &/or into the camera, while still having your entire speech right in front of your eyes.
+Prompters have great advantages—they allow you to look out at the audience and/or into the camera, while still having your entire speech right in front of your eyes.
 However, the pitfall is that it’s easy to look stiff and stilted.
 Prompters are notorious for turning spontaneous natural speakers into wooden soldiers.

 Before you begin rehearsing, familiarize yourself with the teleprompter features, such as speed control, text size, format options (ex: bold, highlighting) screen configuration and more.
 This is true whether you’re working with a prompter operator or a do-it-yourself app.